PART 1 – CLUTTER

 This week in Part 1 of my latest blog read about how to clear the clutter in your house to create positive energy in your home and surroundings.

-Cupboards and shelves that contain a build-up of unused and unwanted goods should be cleared out and this should be done on a regular basis so that the de-cluttering procedure doesn’t become a time-consuming exercise and a tiring process that you dread facing.
+Cupboards and shelves that always have a build-up of unused and unwanted goods should be cleared out regularly so that the de-cluttering process does not become a time-consuming, tiring exercise that you dread facing into.
+This usually applies to things you use all the time, such as food stored in your kitchen.

-Before disposing of items, contact charity shops in your local area as they could greatly benefit from your unwanted goods if they are in good condition.
+Before disposing of items, contact charity shops in your local area as they could greatly benefit from your unwanted goods as long as your things are in good condition.

 Once clutter has been cleared away, let go of it – don’t rush out and replace it all!
 Remember the golden rule: ‘less is more’.